marcothz/docs.particular.net/monitoring/metrics/definitions.md

  * High error rate scenarios in which a large number of messages is scheduled for [delayed retry](/nservicebus/recoverability/#delayed-retries) or moved to the [error](/nservicebus/recoverability/#fault-handling) queue,
  * In [Distributor](/transports/msmq/distributor/)-based deployments there is no queue length metric provided for the distributor node but only for the workers,
  * After restarting any component the estimated queue length value can be off until all messages sent before restart are consumed.
+ * [ServiceFabric partioned services](/samples/azure/azure-service-fabric-routing/sample.md) does not work due to partitions having a back log of messages which are not balanced e.g. one partition has more messages to be processed then another or is faster then another.

 #### Example